-Governance G.P.
-2.5- Vice Chair's Role
+G.P.
+2.5- Vice Chairs' Role

-Created/ Amended: January 2017
+Governance Process Created/ Amended: January 2017, May 2023

-Process Monitoring Schedule: Annually: January
+Monitoring Schedule: Annually: February

 - 2.5.
-The Board elects the Vice Chair annually.
-The Vice Chair assists the Board Chair with ensuring the integrity of Board processes and other duties to assist with guiding the Board as directed by the Board Chair. - 2.5.1.
-The Vice Chair assumes the position of Interim Chair should the Board Chair be unable to continue in that role.
-The Vice- chair will be interim chair until a new Chair is elected at the next Annual General Meeting. - 2.5.2.
-The Vice-Chair commits to participating in regular working meetings with the Chair and CEO to follow-up on action items and/or issues raised at Board Meetings.
+The Board elects two Vice Chairs annually.
+The Vice Chairs assist the Board Chair with ensuring the integrity of Board processes and other duties to assist with guiding the Board as directed by the Board Chair. - 2.5.1.
+One Vice Chair will assume the position of Interim Chair should the Board Chair be unable to continue in that role.
+The Vice Chair will be interim chair until a new Chair is elected at the next Board Meeting. - 2.5.2.
+The Vice Chairs commit to participating in regular working meetings with the Chair and CEO to follow-up on action items and/or issues raised at Board Meetings. - 2.5.3.
+The Vice Chairs will determine, between the Board Chair and themselves, what their roles will be, including who will assume the responsibilities as described in 2.5.1, based on experience and report back to the Board.
+The Board Chair and Vice Chairs will keep in mind Governance and Board secretarial strengths when determining who best fits each role.